 McSorley’s Old Ale House (East Village) – McSorley’s is a New York institution; it is one of the oldest bars in the city and has counted presidents and poets among its patrons.
 The storied history of the bar imbues the place with a significance not seen in many other pubs; one gets the sense that McSorley’s will still be doing serious business long after we’re gone!
 Indecisive orderers need not worry – there are only two beer choices at McSorley’s: light or dark.

-In addition to the the Irish bars, there is a plethora of other Irish-flavored cultural centers.
+In addition to the Irish bars, there are a plethora of other Irish-flavored cultural centers.